Are there any special requirements for driving or hiring a car in UK?

 Motorways have the prefix M

 , main arterial roads have the prefix A, and there are smaller B roads too.
 Brown and white signs mark tourist attractions, while tourist information is marked in blue.
+Motorway signs are in blue or green whilst urban signs can be in white depending on the importance of the road.

 - Petrol – Gasoline